 What Is A CRM For Nonprofits?

-A CRM for nonprofits, or nonprofit CRM, is a platform that helps organizations understand and maximize their relationships with their donors.
-The software is a type of nonprofit database that organizes donor data, identifies donor trends, and makes recommendations to increase the likelihood of receiving future donations.
+A Nonprofit CRM is a platform that helps organizations understand and maximize their relationships with their donors.
+Also known as a “Constituent Relationship Management” system, the software is synonymous with a nonprofit database or a donor management system that organizes donor data, identifies donor trends, and makes recommendations to increase the likelihood of receiving future donations.

 Though there are some alternatives to using a CRM, it’s widely considered to be the best way for organizations to bring together all their data.